 Crown Reservation Boundary Re-instatement

-A reservation in a crown grant of a certain width from a natural boundary will fix a boundary in that position, even though the natural boundary may subsequently shift.
+A reservation in a crown grant of a certain width from a natural boundary fixes a boundary in that position, even though the natural boundary may subsequently shift.

 Where a description in a folio of the Register is being re-instated along a crown reservation abutting a natural boundary, the boundary should be re-instated (by bearing and distance) in its original position: